Dead End Street (song): Background

 According to Ray Davies, the lyrics are about a couple that want to emigrate to Australia under the Assisted Passage Migration Scheme but when that fell through they could not get a job.

 Describing the song in his 1996 autobiography, Kink, Dave Davies said: "'Dead End Street' was the epitome, to me, of what the Kinks were all about.
 A song full of character, pathos, yet containing an underlying sense of hope.
 Reflecting a fondness for the past but at the same time expressing a determination and yearning for change.
 Anguished voices calling to a heartless world.
 A world where the plight of the ordinary person mattered little.
 It was interesting to note that more than ten years later, the Clash did a song called 'London Calling' that seemed to be inspired by 'Dead End Street'."

 Ray Davies said of the song: "It was written very quickly and it was written for the winter.
 It was that thing of living in England and having had a great summer and now the light was closing in and the mood just shifts.
 The music had that little jazz backbeat, but there were these dark edges.
 I thought I was writing a trad jazz vamp about hard times that were coming.
 My father had lived through the depression and he had talked about it, so the song had that 20s/30s feel to it – those stomping chords, the march of destiny coming to grab you.
 It was a very visual backdrop to the song."

 The band recorded two versions of the song.
 The first, recorded with their usual producer Shel Talmy, used an organ and a French horn.
 Considering this version to have "no warmth in it at all", the band recorded the final version after Talmy left for the day, replacing the organ with a piano and the French horn with a trombone.
 The song incorporates two bass guitar parts.

 Reception

 Upon release, the song was praised by Melody Maker who opined "It is the strength of the lyrics allied to a nostalglc, 1920s touch about the melody which confirms Ray Davies' position as one of the most influential pop composers of the 1960s."
 Billboard described "Dead End Street" as an "exceptional off-beat item" with a "driving dance beat" that it expected to be a "surefire smash".
 Cash Box said that the "drawn out melodies are terribly infectious and the gutsy vocal should be appealing to fans of many persuasions".
 The song was a big success in the UK, reaching No. 5 on the singles charts, but only reached No. 73 in the United States.
-In 1976 it ranked No. 72 on New Musical Express's list of the Top 100 Singles of All Time.
+In 1976 it ranked No. 72 on New Musical Expresss list of the Top 100 Singles of All Time.
 Some labels list the song as "Deadend Street".